July 25 2019 –

 “Golden Visas are in their sunset days – governments are seeing the problems they bring,” commented Paul Girodo, founder of Empowered Startups, a transnational business incubator that co-created a new residency-by-startup program with public partners in Portugal.

-Local authorities launched the pilot initiative to attract international executives, marketed as the Portugal Angel Visa, using existing legislation.
+Local authorities used existing legislation to launch the pilot initiative attracting international executives, marketed as the Portugal Highly Qualified Activity (HQA) Visa.
 “We’ve already got millenials with great ideas and global companies opening satellite offices.
 We need experienced professionals launching startups that add value right away and have access to international connections,” says Alex Rodrigues, Entrepreneurship & Investments Officer at Brigantia-EcoPark, where Empowered Startups runs one of its Portugal Angel Visa incubation programs.

 The new program is part of a global trend towards startup visas as a path to EU citizenship or permanent residency.
 The Portugal Angel Visa differentiates itself from other such programs by targeting accomplished professionals who can provide director-level oversight for their own startup.
 The venture evolves in Empowered Startups’ transnational business incubator, starting with an R&D project in a public research facility in Portugal.
 The entrepreneur-investors provide strategic direction to their innovative venture, while preserving their freedom to travel as needed.